2013–2014 Deer Kill Summary

 During the past deer season 242,734 deer were reported killed by deer hunters in Virginia.
 This total included 106,230 antlered bucks, 20,082 button bucks, 116,304 does (48%), and 118 "unknown" deer.
 The fall 2013 deer kill total was up 13% from the 215,241 deer reported killed last fall.
 It is also slightly above the last ten year average of 232,600 (up 4%).

-Archers, not including crossbow hunters, killed 15,791 deer.
-The bow kill comprised 7% of the total deer kill.
-Crossbows resulted in a deer kill of 10,596 deer or 5% of the total deer kill.
-Muzzleloader hunters killed 54,808 deer or 26% of the total deer kill.
-Nearly 160,000 deer (75%) were checked using the Department's telephone and internet checking systems.
-The youth deer hunting day in September resulted in a deer kill of 1,977 deer.
+Archers, not including crossbow hunters, killed 15,649 deer.
+The bow kill comprised 6% of the total deer kill.
+Crossbows resulted in a deer kill of 11,999 deer or 5% of the total deer kill.
+Muzzleloader hunters killed 53,649 deer or 22% of the total deer kill.
+Nearly 186,500 deer (77%) were checked using the Department's telephone and Internet checking systems.
+The youth deer hunting day in September resulted in a deer kill of 2,682 deer.

-The Department's primary deer management effort over the past five years has been to increase the female deer kill over much of the state, especially on private lands.
-Female deer kill numbers have been at record levels for the past six consecutive deer seasons.
-These high and sustained female deer kill levels were intended to eventually lead to a decrease in the statewide deer herd and a decline in total deer kill numbers.
-Deer kill totals over the past three years would appear to suggest that these management efforts have been successful.
+The Department's primary deer management effort over the past five to 10 years has been to increase the female deer kill over much of the state, especially on private lands.
+Female deer kill numbers have been at record levels for the past eight consecutive deer seasons.
+These high and sustained female deer kill levels are intended to eventually lead to a decrease in the statewide deer herd and a decline in total deer kill numbers.

 Top 10 Counties: